 In addition to the details provided in this study description, study implementation will also follow the "Concepts and Practices Applicable to All Relicensing Studies" developed by CCWD.

+CNDDB forms will be completed if monarch butterflies are located.

 In addition to the details provided in this section, reporting will also follow the "Concepts and Practices